Solve a disagreement with your landlord or tenant

 If the issue is an offence under the act, we will take action.

 If the issue isn’t an offence under the act, we:

 - help you understand your rights and responsibilities under the act

-- connect you with the The Landlord and Tenant Board (LTB), who may be able to help
+- connect you with the The Landlord and Tenant Board (LTB) or another agency, who may be able to help

 File a complaint

 The first step is to let your landlord or tenant know about your concern.
 We recommend writing a letter or email so that you can have records.

 You should also:

 - keep a copy of your written requests and any responses